Letohrad: Etymology

 The original German name Geiersberg meant "vulture's mountain" and the Czech name Kynšperk was created by its transcription.
-The modern name Letohrad was created by amalgamation of the words letovisko (meaning "summer resort") and hradisko (meaning "gord").
+The modern name Letohrad was created by amalgamation of the words letovisko (meaning 'summer resort') and hradisko (meaning 'gord').

 Geography

 Letohrad is located about 10 km northeast of Ústí nad Orlicí and 50 km east of Pardubice.
-It lies in the Podorlická Uplands.
-The Tichá Orlice river flows through the town.
+It lies in the Orlické Foothills.
+The highest point is at 545 m above sea level.
+The Tichá Orlice River flows through the town.

 History

 The first written mention of Kyšperk Castle, a predecessor of the settlement, is from 1308 when it was mentioned in Zbraslav chronicles.
 It was founded by the Lords of Žampach in the 13th century.
 Existence of the castle was last mentioned in 1419.
 In 1513, the town of Kyšperk was first mentioned.
 It was probably founded much earlier as a settlement beneath the castle, but it had the same owner all the time and there was no reason to create records.

 The town experienced a rapid development in the 17th century, when the estate was owned by the Vitanovský of Vlčkovice family.
 During the rule of Hynek Jetřich Vitanovský of Vlčkovice, Kyšperk greatly improved its state: he had rebuilt the original fortress into a Baroque castle, had built a castle chapel which later became the Church of Saint Wenceslaus, handcraftsmen were allowed to establish guilds, and a hospital for poor and old people was founded.

-The large fire from 1824 burned down 76 houses.
-In 1874 a railway crossed Kyšperk, starting the growth of the textile industry.
+The large fire in 1824 burned down 76 houses.
+In 1874, a railway crossed Kyšperk, starting the growth of the textile industry.
 After World War II, Kyšperk turned into a modern town with a major electrotechnical industry.

-In 1950, the municipalities of Kynšperk, Orlice, Kunčice and Rotnek were merged.
+In 1950, the municipalities of Kyšperk, Orlice, Kunčice and Rotnek were merged.
 The new municipality was named Letohrad.
 Kyšperk was renamed Letohrad and Rotnek was renamed Červená.
-After the Velvet Revolution in 1989 the historical centre of the town was renovated.
+After the Velvet Revolution in 1989, the historical centre of the town was renovated.

 Demographics

 Economy

-The OEZ s.r.o. company, manufacturer of circuit breakers, fuses and other wiring equipment, is the largest employer in the town.
+The OEZ company, manufacturer of circuit breakers, fuses and other wiring equipment, is the largest employer in the town.

+Transport

+Letohrad is located on the international railway line from Prague to Gdynia called Baltic Express, and on the regional line Ústí nad Orlicí–Moravský Karlov.
+It is also the terminus and start of a line from/to Hradec Králové.

 Sport

 Letohrad is known for its biathlon club, from which several national representatives and Olympic medalists come.
 There is a ski resort in Kunčice.

-The town'n football club FK OEZ Letohrad plays in the lower amateur tiers.
+The town's football club FK OEZ Letohrad plays in the lower amateur tiers.